hackerbirds/hackerbirds-blog/README.md

 ### You are all alone in this adventure

-We will not maintain this project, it was created for our own personal use.
+We will not maintain or modify this project for anyone else but us.
 That said, if you think you can use it or modify it for yourself, go ahead.

-=> https://hackerbirds.neocities.org While you're at it, check out our little blog posts